phpmyadmin/phpmyadmin/doc/intro.rst

 Introduction
 ============

-phpMyAdmin can manage a whole MySQL server (needs a super-user) as well as a single database.
-To accomplish the latter you'll need a properly set up MySQL user who can read/write only the desired database.
-It's up to you to look up the appropriate part in the MySQL manual.
+phpMyAdmin is a free software tool written in PHP that is intended to handle the administration of a MySQL or MariaDB database server.
+You can use phpMyAdmin to perform most administration tasks, including creating a database, running queries, and adding user accounts.

 Supported features
 ------------------

 Currently phpMyAdmin can:

-* browse and drop databases, tables, views, columns and indexes
+* create, browse, edit, and drop databases, tables, views, columns, and indexes
 * display multiple results sets through stored procedures or queries
 * create, copy, drop, rename and alter databases, tables, columns and indexes